This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- With the mixer on medium-low speed, add the butter 1 tbsp at a time, allowing the butter to fully incorporate before adding more.16 tbsp (2 sticks) unsalted butter
+- Add butter: With the mixer on medium-low speed, add the butter 1 tbsp at a time, allowing the butter to fully incorporate before adding more.16 tbsp (2 sticks) unsalted butter

-- Once the dough has doubled in size, punch down to remove the air.
-On a lightly floured surface, roll out the dough in a rectangle measuring 18×16 inches.
+- Roll: Once the dough has doubled in size, punch down to remove the air.
+On a lightly floured surface, roll out the dough in a rectangle measuring 18 x 16 inches.

-- Brush the melted butter over the dough.
+- Prepare the filling: Brush the melted butter over the dough.
 Mix the brown sugar and cinnamon together and sprinkle evenly over the melted butter, leaving ½-inch on the long side.
 Roll up the dough tightly towards the side with no sugar, and pinch the seams together.
 Roll the dough onto the seam and cut into 12 equal rolls.
 Set individual rolls in a greased 9 x 13-inch baking dish and allow to rise in a warm place for 1 hour or until almost doubled in size.
-While rising, preheat the oven to 350°F.5 tbsp unsalted butter, ½ cup light brown sugar, 1 tbsp ground cinnamon
+While rising, preheat the oven to 350°F.8 tbsp (1 stick) unsalted butter, 1 cup light brown sugar, 2 tbsp ground cinnamon

-- In a medium bowl, combine the cream cheese and butter.
+- Meanwhile, prepare the frosting: In a medium bowl, combine the cream cheese and butter.
 Beat until smooth.
 Add the powdered sugar, vanilla, and 2 tbsp of milk.
 Beat on low until smooth, and adjust with more milk as needed to achieve the desired consistency.8 oz cream cheese, 4 tbsp unsalted butter, 2 cups sifted powdered sugar, 1 ½ tsp vanilla extract, 2-3 tbsp whole milk

 Thank you for sharing !
 Can I use a bread machine to make these?